zalum/context-diagram-visualizer/README.md

-# diagram visualizer
+# System Model & Visualizer - SVM
 This utility has the purpose to put in a graph model the dependencies of a system of all kinds (until now system lanscape, datamodel) and use it as input for plantuml to generate a corresponding diagram

-## Scope
+## Features
-from your landscape you can extract a graph of your system or datamodel and pipe it to this utility.
-It will spit a plantuml markdown
+* model your system in a graph representation
+* types of models
+** component: applications, software products
+** datamodel
+* generates diagrams of your system using plantuml markdown
+* exposes api endpoint to encourage colaboration

 ## Prerequisites
-python3
+* python3, java
-plantuml
+* plantuml as a jar
-requests module
+* requests module
-flask
+* flask
+* flasgger

 ## How to run
-python3 diagram-visualizer-cli.py
+* python3 diagram-visualizer-cli.py
-generates plantuml markdown and/or pictures

-python3 diagram-visualizer-web.py
+* python3 diagram-visualizer-web.py
-it exposes an endpoint

 ## Backlog
-put a swagger docu on the endpoint

-## endpoints
+* document c4 diagram of this utility
+* plugin system for different sources of data: jira, aws, oracle etc
+* improve validation and http error codes of endpoint
+* enable state on this utility
+* define a schema of the graph so users know what is possible
+* use a graph database to store the graph & provide a query language
+* deployment infrastructure: docker, etc